JxckWilsxn/JxckWilsxn/README.md

 <ul>
  <li>
  My programming journey consists of studying both Software and Web Development at university level as well as self-teaching myself in my free time.
 Outside of University, I use Udemy courses and Frontend Mentor to build on my current knowledge and build my own responsive frontend projects.
-During my studies, I have learned the basics, such as <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong>.
-I am on track and aim to learn about <strong>React</strong>, <strong>React Native</strong>, <strong>Typescript</strong>, and <strong>Vue</strong> to further increase my learning and workplace adaptability.
+During my studies, I have learnt the essentials, such as <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong>.
+I am on track and aim to learn about <strong>React</strong>, <strong>React Native</strong>, <strong>TypeScript</strong>, and <strong>Vue</strong> to further increase my learning and workplace adaptability.
  </li>
  <br>
  <li>
-  I am fully open to collaborating on frontend-based projects with others, so please feel free to reach out.
-I have some experience with frontend collaboration projects that I have done during my universal studies.
-I would like to get some experience working on a few of these outside of school!
+  I am fully open to collaborating on frontend-based projects with others or just frontend work in general, so please feel free to reach out.
+I have experience with collaboration projects and working within a team during my universal studies.
+I would love to get some experience working on a few of these outside of an academic environment!
  </li>
  <br>
  <li>